0.30.0 • Published 8 months ago

 Overview

-A plugin for Greenwood to support using GraphQL to query Greenwood's content graph.
-It runs apollo-server on the backend and provides an @apollo/client "like" interface for the frontend that you can use.
+A plugin for Greenwood to support using GraphQL to query Greenwood's content graph with our optional pre-made queries.
+It runs apollo-server on the backend at build time and provides a "read-only" @apollo/client "like" interface for the frontend that you can use.

 This package assumes you already have @greenwood/cli installed.